Rite of Christian Initiation of Adults

 • Sponsors Lenten Retreats for the Elect and Candidates

-• Offers orientation, workshops and resources for R.C.I.A. and Pre-Jordan coordinators and teams
+• Offers orientation, workshops and resources for RCIA and Pre-Jordan coordinators and teams

-For further information contact Ann Menna, Coordinator at 215-587-5630.
+For further information please call 215-587-5630.

 How Can I Become a Catholic?